-On the basis of conversations with the largest collective bargaining agents in California, CHBRP concluded that unions currently do not negotiate for the inclusion of HIV specialists and the ability for a non-PCP HIV specialist to serve as a PLWH's PCP.
+On the basis of conversations with the largest collective bargaining agents in California, CHBRP concluded that unions currently do not negotiate for the inclusion of HIV specialists and the ability for a non-PCP HIV specialist to serve as a PCP for people living with HIV/AIDS (PLWH).
 In general, unions negotiate for broader contract provisions such as coverage for dependents, premiums, deductibles, and broad coinsurance levels.